sangumee/Udacity-Front-End-Web-Developer-Nanodegree/frontend-nanodegree-arcade-game/README.md

 **There are two ways to run this project.**
 1. After downloading the zip file, unzip it and run index.html file.
 2. Provides a link through the Github Page hosting feature without having to download it.

+# Usage

+This is a game in which you manipulate the arrow keys to win when the player crosses the river and reaches the other side.